Project

 Sorry for the late reply.
 The thing is that resampling spends more cpu resources.
 Without it the cpu usage of audacious is tiny.
 On an older, slow machine, high quality resampling with crossfading doesn't even work as expected.
 The lowest resampling quality setting doesn't sound too good.
 I'm not sure about the quality settings in between.
 But it would still be nice if resampling could be disabled and just have crossfading when possible.

-#3 Updated by John Lindgren almost 9 years ago
+#3 Updated by John Lindgren over 9 years ago

 I'm surprised that you would notice the extra CPU load.
 Most Linux systems nowadays are configured to do some kind of software resampling anyway, so whatever extra CPU is taken by Audacious should be made up for by savings at the system level (provided Audacious is resampling to whatever rate the system is using).
 On my machine, enabling the linear interpolation method within Audacious actually uses slightly less overall CPU time than leaving ALSA to do the resampling.